techcommdude/commerce/README.md

 This simple app is an eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on listings, and add listings to a “watchlist.”

-This project is deployed on Heroku (have patience since the instance is likely sleeping): <a href="https://python-django-commerce.herokuapp.com/">https://python-django-commerce.herokuapp.com/</a>
+This project is deployed on Heroku (please have patience since the instance is likely sleeping but will wake up after a few seconds): <a href="https://python-django-commerce.herokuapp.com/">https://python-django-commerce.herokuapp.com/</a>

 A screencast of the project can be found here: <a href="https://youtu.be/kAhUsQOpvNY">https://youtu.be/kAhUsQOpvNY</a>

-You can log in to the Heroku app above with this account:
+You can log in to the Heroku app above with this account.
+No registration is required (although you can register):

 * username: **guest**
 * password: **123**